Protect your rights and maximize your payout after a Georgia car accident. We answer key questions and show you how to build a strong insurance claim.

 Advancements in today’s vehicles have made them safer for consumers.
 However, despite the latest technology, injuries caused by car accidents continue to occur daily throughout the United States.

 It’s easy to think accidents only happen to the other guy.
-But the truth is that the average US driver will be involved in 3 – 4 car accidents during their lifetime.¹ Last year alone there were over 6 million car accidents nationwide, half of which resulted in injuries.²
+But the truth is that the average American driver will be involved in three or four car accidents during their lifetime.¹

-Georgia has its fair share of injury accidents as well.
-Last year over 114,000 people were injured on Georgia roadways.³
+Georgia has its fair share of injury accidents as well, including more than 1,500 killed annually on Georgia roadways.³

-Here’s a list of 11 steps to help you navigate your property damage and personal injury claim.
-We also provide answers to the most frequently asked questions at an accident scene.
+Here’s a list of 11 steps to help you successfully navigate your auto insurance claims.
+We also provide answers to the most frequently asked questions after a car accident in Georgia.

 Not only is it the right thing to do, but stopping at the scene of a car accident is the law.